Shall We Have a Cigarette on It? ~ A Short Story by Allen Kopp

 “You’ll be able to buy anything you want now.”

 “And who knows?
 I might even find me another man to marry.”

 “The field will be wide open for you now,” Jerry said.

 Charlotte and Jerry went into the library, Charlotte’s favorite room in the house.
 She went to the French doors that opened onto the terrace and opened them.
 The room was instantly filled with night smells from the garden.

-“Just think,” Jerry said.
-“Free of her at last!”
+“Just think!”
+Jerry said.
+“Free of that old buzzard at last!”

-“I was thinking we might live here, for a while at least.”
+“I was thinking we might live here, at least for a while.”

 “Shall we have a cigarette on it?”

 He put two cigarettes in his mouth, lit them together, and handed one to Charlotte.
 Her eyes glistened with tears as she took it from him.

 Standing there, side by side, framed in the doors to the garden, they looked up at the sky.
 A half-moon was just visible over the treetops, surrounded by a million diamond-like stars.